-Keri Gilder, CEO of Colt, explains why taking a sustainable approach to IT aligns with their core business strategy
+Why taking a sustainable approach to IT aligns with our core business strategy - in conversation with Keri Gilder, CEO, Colt Technology

-Our businesses have been working together since 2015 and in that time, we’ve purchased more than 33,000 units and prevented in excess of 40,000kg of eWaste using Refresh technology in place of new.
+KG: Our businesses have been working together since 2015 and in that time, we’ve purchased more than 33,000 units and prevented more than 40,000kg of eWaste using Refresh technology in place of new.

 Collaboration and communication are also important.
 We need to work together to drive real change and become a sustainable industry, remembering the aim of benefitting our planet however best we can.
 Sharing best practice, ideas and recommendations are great ways we can work across our sector to have a positive environmental impact.